execas/execas.github.io/_posts/2019-01-31-casting-the-void-pointer-in-c.md

 ### Example 4

-Lets try setting 4 bytes, then reading them as a `uint32_t`:
+Let's try setting 4 bytes, then reading them as a `uint32_t`:

 ```c
 /*